dong-hao/MTU_utils/README.md

 ## UNITS
 *IMPORTANT NOTE:*
 The code reads in only the raw discrete values (i.e. not coverted to physical units yet).
-To convert to practical unit for electrical field (mV/km) and magnetic field (nT), one need both the raw value and the metadata information from the TBL file.
-Assuming the time series array is “ts”, and the metadata structure is “info” the E and H fields should be:
+To convert to practical unit for electrical field (mV/km) and magnetic field (nT), one needs both the raw value and the metadata information from the TBL file.
+Assuming the time series array is “ts”, and the metadata structure is “info”, the E and H fields should be:

 ``` matlab
 exfield = ts(exch,:) * info.FSCV /2^23 * 1000 / info.EGN / info.EXLN * 1000;